planarvoid/WordPress-Android/README.md

     $ ./gradlew test --tests *TrackingApiTest

-to run all test inside a class, or
+to run all tests inside a class, or

     $ ./gradlew test --tests *TrackingApiTest.shouldSetUserAgentHeader